vasilisa/React-Tuto/README.md

-# React-Tuto
+# React Tuto

 This is a short tutorial to start with React JS front end building.

 ## Prerequisites

 1. Install NPM (Node package manager) and Node.js from http://npmjs.org/.
+For installing React JS on Windows: there are guidlines online: [https://www.liquidweb.com/kb/install-react-js-windows/](https://www.liquidweb.com/kb/install-react-js-windows/)
-2. Install Babel (JS compiler): ``npm install babel-core babel-loader babel-preset-env babel-preset-react babel-webpack-plugin --save-dev``
+3. Install Babel (JS compiler): ``npm install babel-core babel-loader babel-preset-env babel-preset-react babel-webpack-plugin --save-dev``
-3. Once installed you can proceed with React JS:
+4. Once installed you can proceed with React JS:
 ``npm install -g create-react-app``
-4. Then you can create your first project with React: ``npx create-react-app myfirstreact``
+5. Then you can create your first project with React: ``npx create-react-app myfirstreact``

 Once done you will see many folders inside your new ``myfirstreact`` repository.
+**IMPORTANT**: once you have install Node and have installed `create-react-app`, no need to do it again.
+You can create multiple React projects just by doing `npx create-react-app youprojectname`

 **Important**: You might modify the content of some of them but, please, do not rename them.

 To start your React project on the server, cd to ``myfirstreact`` folder and type: `` npm start``.
 It will launch the React in your browser on the localhost default or available port.